3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 - Lesson by Grant Sanderson
 ---

-# The Essence of Calculus
+> "The art of doing mathematics is finding that *special case* that contains all the germs of generality."

-> "The art of doing mathematics is finding that *special case* that contains all the germs of generality." -David Hilbert
+> – David Hilbert

 My goal is for you to come away from this series feeling like you could have invented calculus.
 That is, cover these core ideas, but in a way that makes clear where they actually come from, and what they really mean, using an all-around visual approach.